History of the Garden Home Post Office

 When the Lamb’s Thriftway complex was built in 1957, the Post Office moved into the back of Irv Huppen’s Pharmacy which was located in the east end of the first mall on this site.
 At that time, Elizabeth Rains became the Postmistress from 1968 until 1992.
 This small area featured the beautiful ornate brass wall of postal boxes and the window for the postmistress.
 Old-timers still remember their postal box number.
 Upon her retirement, her daughter Mary Rogers took over from 1992 until 1996.
 See Colin Lamb on the website.

-When the new Thriftway was built in 1992, the post office became part of the Lamb’s Thriftway business (now called the Garden Home Market Place).
+When the new Thriftway was expanded in 1995, the post office became part of the Lamb’s Thriftway business (now called the Garden Home Market Place).
 Garden Home’s last postmistress was Lana Smith who served for 23 years, from 1997 to the closing of the post office in 2019.

 Mail used to be delivered to Garden Home, Oregon but today the address is Portland, OR 97223.